Here’s a look at Iran’s nuclear capabilities.

 November 2003 - Iran agrees to halt uranium enrichment as a confidence building measure and accepts IAEA verification of suspension.

-December 2003 - Iran signs an Additional Protocol with the IAEA voluntarily agreeing to broader inspections of its nuclear facilities.
+December 2003 - Iran signs the Additional Protocol to the nuclear Non-Proliferation Treaty with the IAEA voluntarily agreeing to broader inspections of its nuclear facilities.

 February 2004 - A.Q.
 Khan, “father” of Pakistan’s nuclear weapons program, admits to having provided Iran and other countries with uranium-enrichment equipment.